Do people live on the Galapagos Islands?

 The Galapagos Islands have a beautiful island vibe, where people move more slowly, the environment is more relaxed, and people are friendly and outgoing.
 There is snorkeling right off many of the islands, restaurants serving exceptional seafood, and small stores to get supplies.
 There are many schools for children and visitors teaching English.
 The local inhabitants play soccer games, relax at local bars, and run restaurants and shops.

 However, living on this small island comes with its challenges.
-Locals must learn to live on local resources, as cargo ships do not carry sufficient produce to the islands.
-The food is often from local farmers and fishermen.
+Locals must learn to live on local resources, as cargo ships do not always carry sufficient produce to the islands.
+Their food is grown or harvested from local farmers and fishermen.
 Products from the mainland are often luxury items, with considerable markup.
-When I was on the islands, a bottle of liquor on the mainland costing 12 dollars cost 28, a steep hike in pricing.
-However, the sacrifice made by locals affords them the life on one of the most unique places in the planet full of wildlife that has been evolving for millions of years.
+When I visited the Galapagos Islands, the same bottle of liquor on the mainland marked at 12 dollars increased to 28.
+However, the tradeoff of not having cheaper products seems worth it, when you recognize that the locals have a life on one of the most unique places on the planet, full of wildlife that has been evolving for millions of years.

 Want to Visit the Galapagos Islands?